telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-angular-report-viewer/how-to-use-with-report-server.md

 previous_url: /angular-report-viewer-with-report-server
 ---

-# Integrating the Angular Report Viewer with Report Server
+# Integrating the Angular Report Viewer with the Report Server

 This tutorial demonstrates how to add the Angular Report Viewer component to a new Angular application and display a report coming from the Telerik Report Server.